CalamityAdam/iot/react/projects/widgets/README.md

 * Start by creating a new file `clock.jsx` in your `frontend` folder and defining your `Clock` class there.
 Remember to export.
-You will require this class from `widgets.jsx` and incorporate it into `Root#render`.
+You will require this class from `widgets.jsx` and incorporate it into the return value of your `Root`.
 This is the pattern you will follow for all the widgets.
 * Create a render method.
 Give your clock a title in an `<h1>` and check that this renders correctly on the page.
 * In the constructor, set the initial state for the time of your clock using `new Date()`.